Moderate learning difficulty (MLD)

 SEND code of practice (2015)

-There are a number of indicators which may suggest that an individual would benefit from a learning difficulties assessment, including:
+There are a number of factors which may indicate that an individual would benefit from a learning difficulties assessment, including:

 Learning difficulties can impact specific or multiple learning areas.